dharanidadi/Week_0/README.md

 #### **What is a package?**

 ROS uses **packages** to organize its programs.
+Every ROS program that you want to create or execute is organized in a package.
 You can think of a package as **all the files that a specific ROS program contains**; all its CPP files, python files, configuration files, compilation files, launch files, and parameter files.
 All those files in the package are organized with the following structure:

 * __launch__ folder: Contains launch files
 * __src folder__: Source files (CPP, python)
 * __CMakeLists.txt__: List of CMake rules for compilation
 * __package.xml__: Package information and dependencies

-Note that
-* Every ROS program that you want to execute is organized in a package
-* Every ROS program that you create will have to be organized in a package
-* Packages are the main organizational system of ROS programs

 #### **Create a new package**